 PCL surgery repairs damage caused by trauma to the knee.
-During surgery, a piece of tendon from another part of your body replaces the injured PCL (a graft).
-This tendon then acts as scaffolding for new ligament tissue to grow along.
+During surgery, a piece of tendon from another part of your body (a graft) replaces the injured PCL; alternatively, an allograft (tendon from someone else) or an artificial ligament (such as the LARS ligament) may be used.

 The PCL is a thick band of tissue that joins the back of the shin bone to the inside of the thigh bone.
 It stops the knee bending backwards and stabilises it during rotational movements.

 Your PCL may get torn following impact on the front of your knee when it is in a flexed position.
 This might be due to a fall onto a bent knee, impact during a car crash, or during a tackle in sport.